 The customized look of a chatbot

 The customized appearance helps your bot to align with the company’s brand.
-Different bots can be equipped in the customization function.
-To improve user experience, you should adjust a visual aspect of chatbot so that your users get a similar feeling to what they feel when they visit one of your stores, search your website or when they see your commercials.
+Different bots can be equipped with the customization function.
+To improve user experience, you should adjust the visual aspect of chatbot so that your users get a similar feeling to what they feel when they visit one of your stores, search your website, or when they see your commercials.

 Yet, many channels are not well-equipped.
 Facebook Messenger does not have too many options.
 You may not be able to customize colors and fonts, but you can use other visual elements to show your brand consistency.

 What images should you use for your bot?

 Usually, chatbots do not display full screen on a desktop; thus, pictures are shown small.
 Try to select clear pictures with not too many details, in which the point of attention is clear.
 The good news is that you can do a preview of the picture in the chat before cropping or editing it.
 It allows you to make sure that the size of an image is suitable and that there is no visual conflict with the colors of the buttons or other visual elements.

 Further, natural pictures work better than artificial ones because they generate trust easily.
 Try to avoid compositions and poses that look fake.
 Do you remember those 80’s photo banks where everything looked artificial?
 You should avoid extreme lightning, extra-smiling faces, and staged situations.

 However, various brands’ guidelines have a defined photo style, including less natural images.
 In this case, it is perfectly fine for the sake of consistency rules.
 You can access high-quality authentic-looking photos from photo stock platforms such as JumpStory.

 Keep in mind that pictures must follow the brand’s color palette too.
 Sometimes, it is a good idea to ask designers to change some colors strategically.
 To illustrate, if your primary brand color is pink and your competitor’s color is blue, do not show a happy kid wearing a blue shirt.